Cardiomyopathies

 Dilated cardiomyopathy (DCM)

-Dilated cardiomyopathy is also known as DCM.
-It happens when the heart muscle becomes enlarged and weakened, which reduces its ability to pump blood effectively.
+Dilated cardiomyopathy happens when the heart muscle becomes enlarged and weakened, which reduces its ability to pump blood effectively.

 This is one of the most common types of cardiomyopathy.